hermonochy/Rescueland/The Technology of Rescueland, Computerland and it's surrounding Planets.md

 ### Types in order of population

-- Regular FCRT's: These FCRT's are the most common type, acting as civilians and soldiers.
+- Regular FCRT's: These FCRT's are the most common type, acting as both civilians and soldiers.

 ![](images/RegularFCRT.png)